 This principle was amended to expand it in 2014.

-Trump would have regularly torn up papers, and his staff would have had to systematically reconstruct them.
+Trump would have regularly torn up the papers, and his staff would have had to systematically reconstruct them.
 This shows the important work involved in the Presidential Records Act.
 The practice of publicly summarizing phone conversations with world leaders was discontinued by Donald Trump.